junkurihara/jscu/README.md

 ```

 # Usage
-**NOTE:** This library always uses JWK-formatted keys ([RFC7517](https://tools.ietf.org/html/rfc7517)) to do any operations.
-If you have keys in another format, like PEM, please instantiate `jscu.Key` class with your key at first to convert them to JWK.
+**NOTE:** This library always uses `jscu.Key` objects as instances of public and private keys, and the `Key` object can be instantiated from and can export ones in various formats.
+For the detailed usage of `Key` object, please refer to [another GitHub repo](https://github.com/junkurihara/js-crypto-key-utils).

 ## Key generation, sign and verify
 ```javascript